MaisonetteWorld/slate/source/index.html.md

 # Wished Products

-Get all wished products, only accessible to admin users
+Get all wishlists associated with the current api user

 ## Create a wished product